HeS0YaM228/dont-kill-my-app/_vendors-content/realme/user.md

 ---

-Luckily, the system restrictions are all gathered at one place in the system settings in Battery section, and also have some description there.
+Luckily, the system restсrictions are all gathered at one place in the system settings in Battery section, and also have some description there.

 <div class="img-block">
   <figure>